JohnHansenCa/CalculatorJs/README.md

 *Note current limitations below.

 ## About This Project ##
-I had several goals for building this calculator project.
+My overwhelming goal for the project is to see if features such as units, built-in constants, etc. in a mobile calculator-style format can generate a better tool to understand and solve straightforward math problems.
+To accomplish that goal several key accomplishments are required.
 - Provide a complete turn-key calculator [progressive web app](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).
-- Experiment with the ability to use units in calculations.
+- Be able to quickly experiment with units in calculations.
 I think this could be useful for users allowing them to more consistently generate correct results.
 The downside is the extra keystroke to enter the unit information.
 - Experiment with features such as the 'power triangle' to allow users to easier understand exponentiation, roots and bases.
 - To add constants to easily support conversions between common commercial units such as tonnes and barrels, weight and volume, or fuel weight to BTU or Joules.
 - To allow the user the ability to configure the calculator tuning it to specific needs.